utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-countdown-clock.md

 </div>
 ```

-We will have a title and intro paragraph, as well as a empty `done` div.
+We will have a title, an intro paragraph, and an empty `done` div.
-This done div will be used if the timer expired.
+This done div will be used if the timer expires.

 Then we have a list with days, hours, minutes, and seconds.
-Default on 0 in case the date expired.
+Default on 0 in case the date expires.

 ## Adding some CSS for styling

-Now ofcourse we want this too look a bit nicer.
+Now, of course, we want this to look a bit nicer.

 ```css
 body {